RCasatta/knowledge-base/_posts/2016-01-01-vitale-invest-on-his-own.markdown

 ---

 This is something you want to see in a project, people believing and investing on his own project!
 Vitale is a notorious womanizer.
+...Just joking!